Manufacturing Jobs at Applied Materials with Visa Sponsorship

 Which visa types are commonly used for Manufacturing roles at Applied Materials?

-Applied Materials sponsors a range of visa categories for Manufacturing, including H-1B, H-1B1 for Chilean and Singaporean nationals, TN for Canadian and Mexican professionals, F-1 OPT and CPT for students, and J-1 for qualifying trainees.
+Applied Materials sponsors a range of visa categories for Manufacturing, including H-1B, H-1B1 visa for Chilean and Singaporean nationals, TN visa for Canadian and Mexican professionals, F-1 OPT and CPT for students, and J-1 visa for qualifying trainees.
 Green Card sponsorship through EB-2 and EB-3 is also available for longer-term employees moving through the immigrant visa process.

 What qualifications are expected for Manufacturing roles at Applied Materials?